-Duke’s Neurobiology Graduate Training Program is an interdepartmental program for students to pursue a Ph.D. in neurobiology.
-Our goal is to train scientists who will lead the field through positions in research-oriented institutions.
-We strive to train Ph.D. students for careers that will further knowledge about how the brain works and/or develop treatments and cures for neurological, neuropsychiatric, and developmental disorders.
-Our students go on to become researchers at universities and biotechnology companies, and/or professors at colleges and universities.
+Duke’s Neurobiology Graduate Training Program is an interdepartmental program for students with training in a variety of fields to pursue a Ph.D. in neurobiology.
+Our program is designed to prepare students to succeed in research-oriented institutions.
+Our diverse group of students become researchers at universities and biotechnology companies and/or professors at colleges and universities.

 Mission of the Program